 Why Is My Eye Twitching?

-In most cases, the causes of eye twitching are as simple as fatigue, lack of sleep, stress, too much caffeine, and dry eyes.
+In most cases, the causes of eye twitching are as simple as fatigue, lack of sleep, stress, too much caffeine or alcohol, and dry eyes due to long hours of computer usage or laser eye surgeries.
 If it stays a week or longer, it's probably an eye infection like blepharitis.
-Sometimes eye twitches may indicate blepharospasm, a condition where the eyelids tend to close, or hemifacial spasm, where the muscles on one side of the face twitch on their own.
+Sometimes, eye twitches may indicate blepharospasm, a condition where the eyelids tend to close, or hemifacial spasm, where the muscles on one side of the face twitch on their own.
 In rare cases, eyelid spasms that last more than a week could indicate an underlying brain or nerve disorder.

 Eye twitching or blepharospasm can recur every few seconds or minutes and in most cases settles down on its own.
 What exactly leads to it is still unknown, but here are some of the possible causes of eye twitching.